Multi-sample analyses

 logical 9121 4520

-We can now proceed to normalize the data.
-There are several approaches for normalizing bulk, and hence pseudo-bulk data.
-Here, we use the Trimmed Mean of M-values method, implemented in the edgeR package within the calcNormFactors function.
-Keep in mind that because we are going to normalize the pseudo-bulk counts, we don’t need to normalize the data in “single cell form”.
+We can now proceed with normalizing the data.
+There are several approaches for normalizing bulk data, that are thus readily applicable to pseudo-bulk data.
+Here, we use the Trimmed Mean of M-values (TMM) method, implemented in the edgeR package within the calcNormFactors function.

 R